-B. Etiologic Agent
+Etiologic Agent

-The rabies virus belongs to the order Mononegavirales, viruses with nonsegmented, negative stranded RNA genomes.
+Rabies virus belongs to the order Mononegavirales, viruses with nonsegmented, negative-stranded RNA genomes.
 Within this group, viruses with a distinct "bullet" shape are classified in the Rhabdoviridae family, which includes at least three genera of animal viruses, Lyssavirus, Ephemerovirus, and Vesiculovirus.
-The genus Lyssavirus includes the rabies virus. ^{12,13} Several other pathogenic organisms may also be present in the saliva of an exposing animal, including but not limited to Pasteurella multocida, Eikenella corrodens, Capnocytophaga spp, Neisseria weaveri, Weeksella zoohelcum, Neisseria canis, and Staphylococcus intermedius. ^{14,15}
+The genus Lyssavirus includes the rabies virus.
+Several other pathogenic organisms may also be present in the saliva of an exposing animal, including but not limited to Pasteurella multocida, Eikenella corrodens, Capnocytophaga spp, Neisseria weaveri, Weeksella zoohelcum, Neisseria canis, and Staphylococcus intermedius.

-C. Reservoir
+Reservoir

-Although all species of mammals are susceptible to rabies virus infection, only a few species are important as reservoirs for the disease.13 In the United States, several distinct rabies virus variants have been identified in terrestrial mammals, including raccoons, skunks, foxes, and coyotes.
+Although all species of mammals are susceptible to rabies virus infection, only a few species are important as reservoirs for the disease.
+In the United States, several distinct rabies virus variants have been identified in terrestrial mammals, including raccoons, skunks, foxes, and coyotes.
 In addition to these terrestrial reservoirs, several species of insectivorous bats are also reservoirs for rabies.
-Raccoons serve as the primary reservoir of rabies in West Virginia. ^{2,16}
+Raccoons serve as the primary reservoir of rabies in West Virginia.